-Hello sweet people of the world!
-I’ve been on a mission since I did this DIY a while ago to one day get a blog post written up to fully explain to you all how I stenciled both my linoleum and slate tile floors to get the look below!
+Hello all, I’ve been on a mission since I did this DIY a while ago to one day get a blog post written up to fully explain to you all how I stenciled both my linoleum and slate tile floors to get the look below!

 I guess a good thing about not getting this website done earlier is that now I can explain things with a lot of the answers to the FAQ’s I’ve received from my Instagram account.
 The first place I took a crack at painting floors was our kids bathroom which had some boring white linoleum floors before, so I decided to try it in there first, and guess what...it turned out SO great that I knew I would be doing it in our master bathroom eventually!
 I gave it about a year to really test the durability of the painted floors with the constant traffic of our two kids before I decided on tackling the beast of our master bath.
 I was determined to get it looking brighter and cleaner in there and I knew I could get it done with some paint supplies and a good show to binge watch on Netflix.
 The before and after pics of our master bathroom are probably my favorite before and afters of our house.
 The power of a bit of paint completely transformed the space.
 We know one day we will be fully remodeling in both of these bathrooms, but for now I am so smitten with my hard work in these spaces and I am in love with how much brighter and updated it looks in there now.
 Alrighty, so enough rambling, lets get to this project!